openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 Inheriting Methods with Override-Equivalent Signatures
 ======================================================

+.. meta:
+    frontend_status: Done

 A class can inherit multiple methods with override-equivalent signatures (see :ref:`Override-Equivalent Signatures`).

 A :index:`compile-time error` occurs if a class *C* inherits the following:

--  concrete method whose signature is override-equivalent with another method that *C* inherited; or
+-  Concrete method whose signature is override-equivalent with another method that *C* inherited; or
--  default method whose signature is override-equivalent with another method that *C* inherited, unless there is an abstract method declared in a superclass of *C* and inherited by *C*, that is override-equivalent with both methods.
+-  Default method whose signature is override-equivalent with another method that *C* inherited, unless there is an abstract method, declared in a superclass of *C* and inherited by *C*, that is override-equivalent with both methods.

-An *abstract* class can inherit all the methods, assuming that a set of override-equivalent methods consists of at least one *abstract* method and zero or more default methods.
+An *abstract* class can inherit all the methods, assuming that a set of override-equivalent methods consists of at least one *abstract* method, and zero or more default methods.

 A :index:`compile-time error` occurs unless one of the inherited methods is